Avril-Cui/61040-portfolio/assignments/pset1.md

 Additionally, to differentiate between manually-ended and auto-ended sessions, each session as an `autoEnded` flag, which is true if the session is automatically ended.
 This information would be helpful when companies are using the tracked record to decide billing.

+## URL Shortener
+Define a concept for the essential function of a URL shortening service such as tinyurl.com or bit.ly.
+Your concept should support both user-defined and autogenerated URL suffixes.

+**concept** UrlShortener [User, Item]

+**purpose** provide short aliases that redirect to long target URLs for convenience

+**principle**
+    user chooses a suffix or asking the system to generate one, the system ensures the suffix is unique for the domain and returns the short link, user navigates to the long target URL's location by clicking on the short link, user can deactivate the link so it no longer redirects

+**state**
+a set of Links with
+    a Domain
+    a Suffix
+    a target URL
+    an owner User
+    an active Flag

+**actions**

+createCustom (owner: User, domain: Domain, suffix: Suffix, target: URL) : (link: Link)
+    requires no link exists with the same (domain, suffix) pair effects create a new link with this owner, domain, suffix, and target, and set active to true

+createAuto (owner: User, domain: Domain, target: URL): (link: Link)
+    effects
+        autogenerate a fresh suffix not used this is domain, create a new link with this owner, domain, autogenerated suffix, and target, and set active to true

+redirect (domain: Domain, suffix: Suffix) : (target: URL)
+    requires exist a link with matching (domain, suffix) pair and has active set as true effects return the target

+deactivate (owner: User, link: Link)
+    requires
+        link exists
+        the owner of this link matches the provided owner this link is active
+    effects
+        make active false for this link

+The key invariant for the state is there is at most one link per (domain, suffix) pair.
+The base case (when there is an empty set of Links) is trivial and holds the invariant.
+We preserve the invariant by:

+1. Having a requires statement for `createCustom` that forbids creating shortened URL when the custom (domain, suffix) pair is occupied

+2. Having `createAuto` autogenerate fresh/unoccupied suffix to prevent having colliding (domain, suffix) pair.

+Since we start with a good base case, and no transition/action would turn a good state into a bad state, the invariant is preserved.